s6eskand/s6eskand/README.md

      * Because a softer song is essential
      * Great for some quiet time, or a late night drive alone
      * One of my favourite Artists

-### Some Anime Recommendations 📺:
-  ***DISCLAIMER*** Sorry if you don't like anime, but this is essential.
-(P.S.
-You have to watch subbed or else you'll make me sad 😢)
-  1. **JoJo's Bizarre Adventures**
-     * This is my favourite anime
-     * Not the best one to watch if you're just getting into anime (still a great anime nevertheless!)
-     * Has some great pop culture references
-     * 🌟🤩✨ _Is Fabulous_ ✨🤩🌟
-  2. **Attack on Titan**
-     * GREAT anime to watch if you're just getting into anime
-     * Action!!!
-Some really cool fighting scenes as well as great animation
-     * Great overarching story line that keeps you hooked
-  3. **Hunter x Hunter**
-     * Wow such a cute anime about a little boy and his fath- oh. oh wait.
-I am now emotionally scarred
-     * Chimera ant arc is NOT stretched out too long I do not care
-     * Fun, intense, and incredible shonen anime that I highly recommend
-   4. **Death Note**
-      * This one's a classic
-      * Great story line, an anime that makes you question what we see as right and wrong
-      * Apples are cool I guess (reference to the show)
-  5. **Avatar: The Last Airbender, Avatar: The Legend of Korra**
-     * Since the original is not Japanese, watch the original version, not the Japanese one
-     * Technically a cartoon, but still on the list
-     * AMAZING SHOW, an absolute classic that I've watched over 4 times now
-     * Watch The Last Airbender, then Legend of Korra so you're not confused

 If you're still reading, here are some pictures of myself that I like (Doesn't show in profile preview, go to the repo to see them!).